Lisbon hidden gems Christ the King Statue from Doca di Alcantara

 10. Take a Portuguese Cooking Class

-Embarking on a Portuguese cooking class to learn the art of making the iconic Pastéis de Nata is a delightful culinary adventure.
-These traditional Portuguese custard tarts, known for their creamy filling and flaky pastry, are a cornerstone of Lisbon’s culinary landscape.
-In the class, you’ll be welcomed into a warm, friendly kitchen setting, where an expert local chef will guide you through each step of the process.
+Embark on a Portuguese cooking class to learn the art of making the iconic Pastéis de Nata, which originated in Belem.
+These traditional Portuguese custard tarts, with creamy filling and flaky pastry, are a cornerstone of Lisbon’s culinary landscape.
+In the class, you’ll be welcomed by an expert local chef, who will guide you through each step of the process.
 From mixing the dough to achieve the perfect crispy texture, to preparing the velvety custard filling, you’ll learn the secrets and techniques that have made these tarts a national treasure.

 Lisbon off the beaten path Pastéis de Nata